-The management of operational risk is overseen by the Operational Risk Committee (ORC), which provides primary oversight of all operational sub-risk categories with further oversight provided by BRC and the Board.
-Operational risk sub-category owners are responsible for ensuring that a comprehensive pack of management information have been developed, established, monitored, and reported to ORC on a monthly basis.
+Operational, Technology, and Data Risk Committees provide primary oversight of relevant operational risk categories, with further oversight provided by Board Risk Committee and the Board.
+Operational risk category owners are responsible for ensuring that a comprehensive pack of management information has been developed, established, monitored, and reported to the relevant risk committee on a monthly basis.

-The Financial Services sector faces multiple risk management challenges in the current climate, particularly in relation to legacy technology, cyber threat, statutory and regulatory reporting, people and external fraud.
+The Financial Services sector faces multiple risk management challenges in the current climate, particularly in relation to technology, cyber threats, data, statutory and regulatory reporting, people and financial crime.
 The Society continues to review and improve its control environment to mitigate these risks.
-The ever-increasing focus on operational resilience has also provided the Society with an opportunity to enhance its ability to prevent, respond, recover, and learn from operational disruption.
+The focus on operational resilience has also provided the Society with an opportunity to enhance its ability to prevent, respond, recover, and learn from operational disruption.